-What happens in Fairfax County when the lease term ends?
+What happens in Fairfax County when the lease is over?

 At the end of the lease term in Fairfax County, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental owner wishes to end the lease, or end our management services, please send us written notice as described in your rental management agreement.
+The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the landlord wishes to end the lease, or end our rental management services, please send us written notice as described in your property management agreement.

 - Month-to-month --- This will include a large rent increase.